AKA Peak Events or Peak Hours — Learn what it means for you, the grid, and your electric bill

 Utilities are helping customers automatically adjust their energy consumption during Demand Response events through the use of smart devices, including wi-fi controlled thermostats, water heater switches, and electric vehicle chargers–all while maintaining customer comfort.

 If you don’t have a smart thermostat already, you should check to see if your local utility offers an incentive or discount on devices via their online marketplace.
 Utilities like Consumers Energy enable you to purchase a smart thermostat and enroll in their Peak Power Savers® Program at the point of sale, stacking rebates for a highly discounted or even a free device.

 If you do have a smart thermostat, your utility could even help you optimize energy use based on your rate, called time-of-use (TOU) optimization.
 Utilities such as Alabama Power help pre-cool or pre-heat your home before peak times so you don’t have to pay the highest amount for energy.

 Beyond these smart devices, you can keep utility bills low during high-demand periods by shifting energy-intensive activities to off-peak hours and following tips like these:

 - Wash and dry clothes in the evenings, or better yet, on weekends.

 - Set your dishwasher to run overnight if it has a timer, or turn it on right before bed.

 How you react to Demand Response events can influence your utility company’s service stability and and service to all the customers in your community, and may impact how much you pay for electricity.

-So, take action to save energy this summer, especially during those afternoon hours on hot days.
-Summer will be that much sweeter knowing you’re doing your part to help your community and the environment.
+So, take action to save energy, especially during afternoon hours on hot days or during winter mornings and evenings.
 The extra savings on your bill won’t hurt, either.